2

 – user22553

-Aug 24, 2016 at 16:20
+Commented Aug 24, 2016 at 16:20

 • There are the site guidelines, and then there is the communities interpretation of the guidelines.
 If you think it's clear already, then you should just raise the appropriate vote-to-close flag.
 You can then see if the established community (3k+ rep users) agree - ie by the required quorum of them (5) agreeing with you and voting to close the question.
-Aug 24, 2016 at 16:27
+Commented Aug 24, 2016 at 16:27

 • Ok, understood.
 Truth by applause meter.
 Sigh.